Monday, May 6, 2019

 Aaron Montgomery Ward

-Aaron Montgomery Ward was born on February 17, 1844, in Chatham, New York.
-Ward’s family moved to Niles, Michigan when he was 9, but life was never easy for the family.
-His father was a cobbler of modest means, and too often the family had difficulty making ends meet.
-Ward left home at age 14, and tried his hand at many trades, including making barrels, and as a stockboy at a general store in St. Joseph.
+Aaron Montgomery Ward was born in Chatham, New York, on February 17, 1844.
+Ward's family moved to Niles, Michigan, when he was 9, but life was always challenging.
+His father was a cobbler of modest means, and too often, the family had difficulty making ends meet.
+Ward left home at age 14 and tried his hand at many trades, including making barrels and as a stockboy at a general store in Street Joseph.

 After moving to Chicago and working for Mashall Field for two years, he became a road salesman for a St. Louis wholesaler.
-It was when he was on the road, talking to struggling farmers that he hit on the idea of developing a mail-order catalog business, selling directly to rural customers for cash.
-Ward returned to Chicago, and published his first catalog on a one-page sheet in 1872, quickly seeing tremendous growth with his company.
-(Richard Warren Sears started a mail-order watch business in Minneapolis, Minnesota in 1886, named "R.W.
+When he was on the road, talking to struggling farmers, he hit on the idea of developing a mail-order catalog business, selling directly to rural customers for cash.
+Ward returned to Chicago and published his first catalog on a one-page sheet in 1872, quickly seeing tremendous growth with his company.
+(Richard Warren Sears started a mail-order watch business in Minneapolis, Minnesota, in 1886, named "R.W.
 Sears Watch Company," the predecessor to Sears, Roebuck, and Company.)

 Ward was known for standing behind his products.
-It was Montgomery Ward who coined the phrase “Satisfaction Guaranteed or your Money Back,” and it became the standard for retailers across the country.
-The company’s slogan “You Can’t Go Wrong When You Deal With Montgomery Ward” transformed him into a symbol of trustworthiness to millions in rural America.
+Montgomery Ward coined the phrase "Satisfaction Guaranteed or your Money Back," which became the standard for retailers nationwide.
+The company's slogan, "You Can't Go Wrong When You Deal With Montgomery Ward," transformed him into a symbol of trustworthiness to millions in rural America.
 Ward was known for treating his customers like family, seeking their ideas on the type of products they would like listed in his catalog.
-He wrote countless personal letters, and received many warm responses, as well as sound advice, from his customers.
+He wrote countless personal letters and received many warm responses and sound advice from his customers.
 By 1904, over 3 million catalogs weighing 4 pounds each were being sent to households all across America.

-Montgomery Ward was also an extremely private man, avoiding the social scene, and shunning public attention.
-He was also very charitable, making many anonymous gifts of food and coal to the poor, insisting that he should receive no recognition whatsoever for his generosity.
+Montgomery Ward was also extremely private, avoiding the social scene and shunning public attention.
+He was also very charitable, making many anonymous gifts of food and coal to the poor, insisting that he should receive no recognition for his generosity.

 Lakefront Preservation and the Makings of a Park

-The Chicago lakefront in the late 1850s as seen from the Illinois Central Station near Randolph Street.
-Note the railroad trestle between Lake Michigan and the basin which is lined with railcars on its west side.
+The Chicago lakefront in the late 1850s was seen from the Illinois Central Station near Randolph Street.
+Note the railroad trestle between Lake Michigan and the basin, lined with railcars on its west side.

 Lake Park (today's Grant Park) “Rowhouses along Michigan Boulevard overlooking river and factories, looking north from Harrison Street, 1865.”

-After the Great Chicago Fire of 1871, much of the debris from the ruins of the city was dumped along the lakefront at the Illinois Central railroad tracks, creating a new landfill.
-By 1890, the prime real estate was still a muddy mess, but “progress” in the name of new buildings, was being proposed by civic boosters for this site.
+After the Great Chicago Fire of 1871, much of the debris from the city's ruins was dumped along the lakefront at the Illinois Central railroad tracks, creating a new landfill.
+By 1890, the prime real estate was still a muddy mess, but "progress," in the name of new buildings, was being proposed by civic boosters for this site.

 CLICK THE IMAGE FOR A FULL-SIZE VIEW.

-Mayor Cregier and the City Council wanted to build a civic center on the landfill, as well as a new city hall, a post office, a police station, a power plant, and stables for city garbage wagons and horses.
+Mayor Cregier and the City Council wanted to build a civic center on the landfill, a new city hall, a post office, a police station, a power plant, and stables for city garbage wagons and horses.

-Montgomery Ward, who had just built his company’s stately headquarters building on the northwest side of Michigan and Madison Avenue, gazed out from his office at this expanse and saw the potential for a great city park, which had been ordained by the canal commissioners in 1836.
-He wound up spending the next 20 years, and a small fortune, fighting to preserve this land from commercial development.
+Montgomery Ward, who had just built his company's stately headquarters building on the northwest side of Michigan and Madison Avenue, gazed out from his office at this expanse and saw the potential for a great city park, which had been ordained by the canal commissioners in 1836.
+He spent the next 20 years and a small fortune fighting to preserve this land from commercial development.

 The Fight for the Lakefront

 Over the next 20 years, Ward took the city to court to prevent the construction of any buildings east of Michigan Avenue.
-His efforts to stop this unbridled development incurred the enmity of many civic leaders, businessmen, and politicians, as well as the Chicago Tribune, which saw his steadfast stance as an impediment to Chicago’s growth.
-He was called “stubborn... undemocratic... a persistent enemy of real parks... (and) a human icicle, shinning and shunned in all but the relations of business.”
+His efforts to stop this unbridled development incurred the enmity of many civic leaders, businessmen, politicians, and the Chicago Tribune, which saw his steadfast stance as an impediment to Chicago's growth.
+He was called "stubborn . . . undemocratic . . . a persistent enemy of real parks . . . [and] a human icicle, shinning and shunned in all but business relations."

-Undaunted, Ward filed suit on four separate occasions in the Illinois State Supreme Court, and on all four occasions, he won, thereby preserving the open lakefront from Randolph St. south to 12th Street.
+Undaunted, Ward filed suit four times in the Illinois State Supreme Court.
+Ward won all four cases, preserving the open lakefront from Randolph Street south to 12th Street.
 Compromises, such as the Art Institute, were eventually constructed, but without question, his efforts saved Lake Park from private development and sprawl.

-The toll of the fight and an accident (which broke his arm and shoulder blade) greatly weakened Montgomery Ward’s health.
-Shortly after a fall, which resulted in a broken hip, he developed pneumonia and died on December 7, 1913, at the age of 69.
+The toll of the fight and an accident (which broke his arm and shoulder blade) significantly weakened Montgomery Ward's health.
+Shortly after a fall resulting in a broken hip, he developed pneumonia and died on December 7, 1913, at 69.

-Ironically, just as the great man was passing, the city awakened to his magnificent contribution.
+Ironically, just as the great man died, the city awakened to his magnificent contribution.
 A letter to the Chicago Tribune by J.J.
 Wallace put it best:

 Who shall set a value on his service?
 The present generation, I believe, hardly appreciates what has been given them, but those who come later, as they avail themselves of the breathing spot, will realize it.